ubisoft connect

 games library redesign

 I'm currently working on Ubisoft Connect, designing the future of the games library on the upcoming desktop app.
-The current Ubisoft Connect desktop app sees 10 Million monthly users.
 My work is currently under NDA, so I can't show most of the designs I've been working on; however, I can discuss some of the work I've completed on the game tiles, as we've released this in our open beta.

 ubisoft connect pc branding